 We must be cautious. – Obi Wan (Ben) Kenobi

 When we were planning our Southwest Road Trip and knew we would be visiting Disneyland, we thought a trip to L.A. would be possible.
 Then we got tickets for Hamilton in L.A.
 (Note from Sharon: 5th time!) and decided to stay in town for the last weekend of our trip.
-We just needed the bar to stay open that long.
+It was fate.
+Or the Force.
+Or maybe you’re like Han Solo and don’t believe in hokey things like that.

 Your friendly neighborhood geek bar.